 Here is what I replied.
 This is only a TINY bit of my thoughts on the subject…

 This is both a simple and an extremely complicated question to answer.

 First off, while most people think there are only two options – self-publish or traditionally publish, there is actually a THIRD model as well… they hybrid publisher, like Kat Biggie Press and She Writes Press.
 A hybrid press is a great option for a first-time author or one with no platform because it’s a true partnership with the author and the publisher.
 The author is published in a traditional way, with the exception of the fact that they pay a fee for the production of the book because the cost to publish is so high and the risk on a first-time author is also high.
 But in return, authors who sign with true hybrid publishers receive royalty rates of 50% or higher, as opposed to 7.5 – 10% with traditional publishers.

 There is a TON of information to learn about publishing

-I’ve been doing this for four years and I still feel like I know NOTHING.
+I’ve been doing this for years, I’ve published over 30 books, and I still feel like I learn something new every day.
 If you want to write, publish, and SELL a lot of copies, you have to really learn a ton of info.

 So, it comes down to your goals and how much of the burden/time/learning curve you are willing to take on yourself.
 If your goal is simply to say you’re a published author, or if you have all the time in the world to research when/how/where/why/etc, do it on your own.
 It obviously can be done successfully, because many, many people, including myself, have done it on their own.